-- 4.103 An insurer who has identified a claimant requiring treatment, rehabilitation and attendant care services must facilitate referral to an appropriate treatment provider (including vocational provider, if appropriate) within 10 days, with the claimant's agreement. - 4.104 The insurer must refer the claimant to an appropriate service provider reasonably accessible to the claimant.

-- 4.105 If the claimant expresses a preference for a particular provider, the insurer must refer the claimant to that provider if the insurer is satisfied as to the suitability of that provider.
-If the insurer determines that the claimant's preferred service provider is not suitable, the insurer must notify the claimant of the reasons for its decision and refer the claimant to an appropriate service provider reasonably accessible to the claimant. - 4.106 Wherever possible, the insurer must use rehabilitation providers with expertise in managing psychological injury if return to work or other activities is likely to be delayed.
+- 4.101 An insurer who has identified a claimant requiring treatment, rehabilitation and attendant care services must facilitate referral to an appropriate treatment provider (including vocational provider, if appropriate) within 10 days, with the claimant's agreement. - 4.102 The insurer must refer the claimant to an appropriate service provider reasonably accessible to the claimant. - 4.103 If the claimant expresses a preference for a particular provider, the insurer must facilitate the referral of the claimant to that provider if the insurer is satisfied as to the suitability of that provider.
+If the insurer determines that the claimant's preferred service provider is not suitable, the insurer must notify the claimant of the reasons for its decision and refer the claimant to an appropriate service provider reasonably accessible to the claimant. - 4.104 Wherever possible, the insurer must use rehabilitation providers with expertise in managing psychological injury if return to work or other activities is likely to be delayed by the impacts of a psychological injury.